bitfashioned/qVault/README.md

 ## 🚀 Project Description & Goals

 Sleeve Vault introduces:
-- **Dual-Key Ownership:** Users generate an ECDSA key (primary) and a WOTS+ key (quantum-safe fallback).
+- **Dual-Key Ownership:** Users can bring their existing wallets and create a new WOTS+ key (quantum-safe fallback).
-- **Quantum Fallback Layer:** Ownership is proven via the WOTS+ key to activate post-quantum mode.
+- **Quantum Fallback Layer:** Configurable privileged operations require WOTS+ signatures which remain safe in a post-quantum world.
-- **Tweakable Hash Functions:** Enables future-proof upgrades and flexible security assumptions.
+- **Efficiency and Security:** Hash computations in EVM are cost effective.
+Security proofs for hash-based signatures are well bounded.

 ### Expected Use Cases
 - Vault systems securing long-term assets with quantum-safe fallback.